Agreement reached to increase alcohol limits on beer in Utah

 The deal must still be approved by the full Legislature, but Stevenson expressed confidence that would happen.

-Utah now limits beer to 3.2 percent alcohol at grocery and convenience stores, but large breweries have been discontinuing weak-beer products as other states like Oklahoma, Colorado and Kansas abandon similar limits.
+The compromise is palatable for the church as well.
+Marty Stephens, director of government relations, said the faith still had concerns but considers the compromise an improvement and won’t oppose it.

-The emptier shelves are difficult for stores that depend on revenue from beer sales, Stevenson has said.
-Higher-strength beer, wine and spirits are only available at state-owned liquor stores in Utah.
+Utah now limits beer to 3.2 percent alcohol at grocery and convenience stores, which stock weaker versions of popular beers.
+Large breweries have been discontinuing those products, though, because the market is shrinking as other states like Oklahoma, Colorado and Kansas abandon similar limits.

 If passed, the deal would also avoid the possibility of a ballot initiative seeking the approval of higher alcohol limits from voters who have bucked state lawmakers on other hot-button issues like medical marijuana and Medicaid expansion.